Frequently Asked Questions

 When can I expect to have my pet’s remains returned?

-The Aquamation process takes approximately 20 hours and we can typically have your pet’s cremains ready returned to your primary veterinarian’s office within 2 weeks.
+The Aquamation process takes approximately 20 hours and we can typically have your pet’s cremains ready returned to your pet care provider within 2 weeks.

 How much water does aquamation use?